 Since 2014, Dr. Davis has directed a summer literacy camp for middle school students enrolled in the South Bend Community Schools.
 Funded by SBCSC, IU South Bend, and 100 Black Men of South Bend, this program is designed to stem summer reading loss for students.
 Using a research-based curriculum that includes hands-on, student-centered activities, field trips, guest speakers, and a variety of texts, assessment data from the camp is consistently positive.

-Her research focuses on literacy, literacy instruction, and the analysis of metaphoric language to understand participant conceptualizations of complex ideas surrounding K-12 and postsecondary instruction.
+Dr. Davis' research focuses on literacy, literacy instruction, and the analysis of metaphoric language to understand participant conceptualizations of complex ideas surrounding K-12 and postsecondary instruction.
 Using both qualitative and quantitative methods, Dr. Davis has examined how secondary students enrolled in scripted reading intervention classes understand reading, how postsecondary students enrolled in developmental reading/writing courses think about literacy, and ways in which principals and teachers understand the role of building principals in K-12 education.
-Her current research projects include collaborating with other IU South Bend researchers to examine the literacy practices in postsecondary mathematics and pre-service teacher education math courses, and an examination of the reading practices of expert musicians when they encounter new pieces of music.
+She has collaborated with other IU South Bend faculty members to conduct research examining literacy practices in postsecondary mathematics courses, the reading practices of expert musicians.

 B.A.
 Political Science; English/Journalism, Miami University (Oxford, OH)

 Ed.D.
 P-16 Literacy, University of Cincinnati (Cincinnati, OH)

 EDUC E-535: Elementary Curriculum